stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Code (required).** User-created, based on name.
 The code must be unique.
 It is recommended to use alphanumeric and intuitive codes.
 *   **Ledger (required).** Select the ledger associated with the fund.
 A fund may only be associated with a single ledger.
 *   **Status (required).** Select the status of the fund: Active, Frozen, or Inactive.
 Active means the fund is ongoing, Frozen means the fund has been put on pause, and Inactive means the fund is no longer in use.
 Note: The fund must be active to successfully open an order or for an invoice to be fully paid.
 *   **Currency.** This field is prefilled based on the currency associated with the fiscal year when the fiscal year was created.
 For more information, see [Creating a Fiscal Year](#creating-a-fiscal-year).
+Note that when an order is opened, the system creates an encumbrance transaction on the current budget for the fund selected in the fund distribution section of the order.
+If the currency of the PO line is different than the budget currency, the encumbrance will display on the budget as a converted amount.
+The budget currency is set to the Tenant currency value at the time the [Finance > Fiscal year](#fiscal-year-information) record is created; therefore, if the Tenant currency value is updated, any budgets created prior to the update will still operate based on the Tenant currency that existed when the Fiscal year associated with the budget was created.
 *   **Type.** A category to describe the fund.
 Fiscal year rollover of funds is often defined by fund type, so definition of the type values should consider fiscal year rollover requirements.
 For example, endowment or restricted.
 For more information about creating fund types, see [Settings > Finance > Fund types](../../settings/settings_finance/settings_finance/#settings--finance--fund-types).
 Funds that are not assigned a fund type will be grouped under **No fund type** at fiscal year rollover.
 *   **Acquisition units.** If you only want particular users within certain acquisition units to be able to edit the fund, enter or select the Acquisition units from the drop-down list.
 You can select multiple units.
 If blank, any users with the appropriate permissions are allowed to edit the fund's information.
 For more information, see [Settings > Acquisition units](../../settings/settings_acquisition_units/settings_acquisition_units/).
 Please note: if the assigned acquisition unit restricts view, the fund will be filtered out of the selection list that appears in **Fund distribution** accordions on purchase order lines and invoices.
 Users will only be able to apply funds that are "public" or with which they share an acquisition unit.
 *   **Group.** To associate this fund with a group, select the group from the drop-down list.
 You can assign multiple groups.
 See [Creating a group](#creating-a-group) for more information.